Expert Appraisals for your Aboriginal Art

 Forced sale - The price expected when an artwork has to be sold in a short time frame, potentially non-ideal market conditions.

 Retail replacement - Given as the average estimated replacement cost for an artwork bought at a retail level in the market place, particular to the document.
-The value will differ depending on origin of the artwok purchased.
+The value will differ depending on origin of the artwork purchased.

 Non forced sale - An estimate of a reasonable second-hand price between a willing buyer and seller within a fair or specialized market without time limitations.